-The overcurrent function cycles the soft-start function in a hiccup mode to provide fault protection.
-A resistor ( $R{OCSET}$ ) programs the overcurrent trip level (see Typical Application diagrams on pages 2 and 3).
-An internal $20\mu A$ (typical) current sink develops a voltage across $R{OCSET}$ that is referenced to $V{IN}$ .
-When the voltage across the upper MOSFET (also referenced to $V{IN}$ ) exceeds the voltage across $R{OCSET}$ , the overcurrent function initiates a soft-start sequence.
+The overcurrent function protects the converter from a shorted output by using the upper MOSFET on-resistance, $r{DS(ON)}$, to monitor the current.
+This method enhances the converter's efficiency and reduces cost by eliminating a current sensing resistor.
+The over current function cycles the soft-start function in a hiccup mode to provide fault protection.
+A resistor (R{OCSET}) programs the over current trip level (see Typical Application diagrams).
+An internal 20μA (typical) current sink develops a voltage across R{OCSET} that is referenced to $V{IN}.$ When the voltage across the upper MOSFET (also referenced to $V{IN})$ exceeds the voltage across R{OCSET} , the over current function initiates a soft-start sequence.